psychemedia/jupyterserverproxy-openrefine/README.md

 Calling the path directly (eg starting MyBinder with the path `openrefine`, or adding `?urlpath=openrefine` to the Bunder URL) will launch the Binder container directly into the OpenRefine GUI application.

-Note that OpenRefine needs to be launnched or otherwise started in order for it to be availagle to the Python Openrefine client.
+Note that OpenRefine needs to be launched or otherwise started in order for it to be availagle to the Python Openrefine client.

 There are several other branches in this repo that demonstrate other ways of working with OpenRefine in MyBinder/using `repo2docker`.